 Trishann Couvillion’s Journey to Small Business Ownership:

 On August 1st, 2013, Trishann Couvillion was hit by both a semi-truck and an RV on the Seattle Viaduct.
 She lost her job as a medical photographer due to her chronic pain.
-Desperate for relief, she tried medications, massage therapy, chiropractic treatments, acupuncture, until she discovered a lesser known natural modality called Pulse Electromagnetic Field (PEMF).
-During only her second session of PEMF treatment, the chronic pain in her pelvis and back were obliterated and she was convinced.
-“It blew me away,” remembered Trishann.
-“I couldn’t stop thinking about it.”
+Desperate for relief, she tried medications, massage therapy, chiropractic treatments and acupuncture.
+Nothing worked until she discovered a lesser known natural modality called Pulse Electromagnetic Field (PEMF).
+During her second session of PEMF treatment, the chronic pain in her pelvis and back were obliterated and she was convinced.
+“It blew me away,” remembered Trishann, “I couldn’t stop thinking about it.”
 Within five months of intensive research, Trishann started writing up a business plan and on August 1st, 2019, six years to the day after her accident, opened Pulse Pro Health in Ballard.

 In cities, concrete and rubber block electromagnetic frequencies.
 This is one reason why people often feel rejuvenated after they visit the ocean or hike through forested areas; sand, grass, ocean, and trees offer a large influx of the electromagnetic energy that our bodies need.
 PEMF devices raise cellular energy through a gently pulsing magnetic field, stimulating the body’s ability to heal itself.
 By increasing energy to unhealthy cells, PEMF reduces inflammation and increased blood and oxygen circulation.
 Though PEMF has been prevalent in Europe for forty-five years, it only became available in the United States within the last fifteen years.

 Trishann received PEMF at Pulse For Health in Monroe, Washington, from Sean Mayer.
-Sean was vital to Trishann starting up Pulse Pro Health, and has been incredibly supportive of her opening a clinic in Seattle to increase accessibility for people who can’t get up to Monroe for treatment.
+Sean was vital to Trishann starting up Pulse Pro Health.
+He has been incredibly supportive of her opening a clinic in Seattle to increase accessibility for people who can’t get up to Monroe for treatment.
 She had the same training as Sean and even uses the same devices he does.
 “I’m inspired by how people want to help each other,” shared Trishann.
 “People want to champion what you do, you just have to share it.
 I’m a firm believer that opportunity is everywhere — if I put myself out there, opportunity presents itself.”

 Providing Pain Relief to the Community: